Data Augmentation for Bayesian Deep Learning: Data Augmentation for Deep Learning

-In order to simulate the posterior mode, we stack the system and sample $J$ copies of hidden variable $Z_0$. $Z_0$ serves as the connection between linear model $f_0$ and Denoted the copies as $Z_0^1, \ldots, Z_0^J$, and sampled simultaneously and independently from the posterior distribution
+To simulate the posterior mode without evaluating the likelihood directly \citep{jacquier2007mcmc}, we sample $J$ independent copies of hidden variable $Z_1$ .
+Denoted the copies with $Z_1^1, \ldots, Z_1^J$, we sample them simultaneously and independently from the posterior distribution